 relevant interest means a lease, easement, licence or other authority necessary or expedient to enable the licensee to construct, alter, operate or maintain a distribution system.

-[Section 11ZJ inserted by No. 20 of 1999 s.
+[Section 11ZJ inserted: No. 20 of 1999 s.
 8.]

 11ZK.
 Taking of interest or easement for purposes of licence